rdfostrich/article-jws2018-ostrich/content/storage.md

 Our approach consists of an initial dataset snapshot---stored in [HDT](cite:cites hdt)---followed by a delta chain [](cite:cites tailr).
-The delta chain uses multiple compressed B+Trees for a TB-storage strategy [](cite:cites dydra), applies dictionary-encoding to triples, and stores additional metadata to improve lookup times [](cite:cites hdt), We discuss each component in more detail, and describe two ingestion algorithms: a memory-intensive batch algorithm and a memory-efficient streaming algorithm.
+The delta chain uses multiple compressed B+Trees for a TB-storage strategy [](cite:cites dydra), applies dictionary-encoding to triples, and stores additional metadata to improve lookup times [](cite:cites hdt).
+In this section, we discuss each component in more detail.
+In the next section, we describe two ingestion algorithms based on this storage structure.

 <figure id="storage-overview">
 <img src="img/storage-overview.svg" alt="[storage overview]">